 What are the causes of heavy periods?

-This is called dysfunctional uterine bleeding and is the cause of heavy periods in 4 to 6 out of 10 cases.
+When the cause is unknown, this is called dysfunctional uterine bleeding or idiopathic menorrhagia.
+This is the case about half the time.
 In this condition, the womb (uterus) and ovaries are normal.
 It is not a hormonal problem.
 Ovulation is often normal and the periods are usually regular.
 It is more common if you have recently started your periods or if you are approaching the menopause.
 At these times you may find your periods are irregular as well as heavy.

 These are less common.
 They include the following: